Farm8763/salty_l4d2_server/README.md

 ### Starting the L4D2 server after deployed
 #### Note: Currently ran on the minion after sshing in as the steam user
-`/home/steam/L4D2/srcds_run -console -game left4dead2 -gamestatsloggingtofile`
+`/home/steam/L4D2/srcds_run -console -game left4dead2 -gamestatsloggingtofile -condebug -developer -dev`

 ### Starting the Valheim server after deployed
 #### Note: Currently ran on the minion after sshing in as the steam user